TIBHannover/oersi-frontend/README.md

 # Language

 The preferred language of your browser will be used for display.
- Some static texts like in Header can be translated in your Language.<br> You can change the translations via json files, which you can find in` public/locales/<LANGUAGECODE>`.
+ Some static texts like in Header can be translated in your Language.<br> You can change the translations via additional json files, which you can add in` public/locales/<LANGUAGECODE>`.
 The following files are available:
 * `translation.json` - contains common translations
+* `language.json` - translations of the language codes

+To customize the translations, please use a custom `*_override.json` file (for example `translation_override.json` for the translations from `translation.json`).
+All translations provide in a override-file will override the translations from the original file.

 ###  to add a new language you need to :
   - create another folder in `locales` with your language Code. example: for Deutsch __de__